vpelss/Emogics_Tarot_Script_WP/README.md

 - 3|Three of Cups|/images/Rider_Waite/normal/cups03.jpg|Achievement and abundance are headed your way [first_name].
 - 3|Three of Cups|/images/Rider_Waite/reversed/cups03.jpg|Achievement and abundance are headed your way [first_name].

-The fist line of the database must be the Column Names.
+The first line of the database must be the Column Names.

 There is one record per line.

 Each column of the record is separated by the delimiter character '|'.
+The pipe character, usually above the '\'

 You must ensure that you have the same number of columns as you do on the first line with the Column Names.